nuta/operating-system-in-1000-lines/website/en/13-user-mode.md

 }
 ```

 The switch from S-Mode to U-Mode is done with the `sret` instruction.
-However, before changing the operation mode, we're making two preparations:
+However, before changing the operation mode, it does two writes to CSRs:

 - Set the program counter for when transitioning to U-Mode in the `sepc` register.
+That is, where `sret` jumps to.
 - Set the `SPIE` bit in the `sstatus` register.
-Setting this enables interrupts when entering U-Mode, and the handler set in the `stvec` register will be called, similar to exceptions.
+Setting this enables hardware interrupts when entering U-Mode, and the handler set in the `stvec` register will be called.

 > [!TIP]
 >
-> In this book, we don't use interrupts but use polling instead, so it's not necessary to set the `SPIE` bit.
-However, there's no harm in enabling it, so we'll set it.
-It's better to be clear rather than silently ignoring interrupts.
+> In this book, we don't use hardware interrupts but use polling instead, so it's not necessary to set the `SPIE` bit.
+However, it's better to be clear rather than silently ignoring interrupts.

-## Try user mode!
+## Try user mode

-Now let's try it.
-However, since `shell.c` just loops infinitely, we can't tell if it's working properly on the screen.
-Instead, let's take a look with the QEMU monitor.
+Now let's try it!
+That said, because `shell.c` just loops infinitely, we can't tell if it's working properly on the screen.
+Instead, let's take a look with the QEMU monitor:

 ```plain
 (qemu) info registers